📥 Receive messages

 Get messages

-Read messages from the history use API:
+To read messages from the history, use the API:

 GET /api/messages